 High Sheriff and Under-Sheriff

-There is no special form of address for either High Sheriff or Under-Sheriff although the appointment may follow the name in official correspondence:
+There is no special form of address for either high sheriff or under sheriff although the appointment may follow the name in official correspondence:

-John Smith, Esq
+John Hill, Esq

 High Sheriff of (County)

 In speeches and introductions, the individual would be referred to by name followed by:

 The title applies to both male and female holders of the office.
 The high sheriff takes precedence in the county immediately after the lord-lieutentant, except when precedence is deferred to a lord mayor, mayor or chairman of the local authority when they are undertaking municipal business in their own district.

 Note: The office does not exist in Scotland where the title Sheriff refers to a different position.